Preprocessing : dada2

 The taxonomic assignment is done in two steps.

-First, each ASV is assigned to a taxonomy using the RDP Naive Bayesian Classifier algorithm described in Wang et al. 2007 called by the function dada2::assignTaxonomy().
+First, each ASV is assigned to a taxonomy up to the genus level using the RDP Naive Bayesian Classifier algorithm described in Wang et al. 2007 called by the function dada2::assignTaxonomy().
+We decided to assign at the genus level only because we consider the amplified 16S fragment not having a good enough resolution to assign at species level, except for perfect matches (see below).

 taxonomy <- dada2::assignTaxonomy(